-Goal revealed early last month that a deal worth £75m, including transfer fee and salary, was finalised at a meeting in London less than 24 hours after Costa's penalty helped Atletico Madrid to eliminate the Blues from the Champions League.
+Goal UK reported early last month that a deal worth 75m pound, including transfer fee and salary, was finalized at a meeting in London less than 24 hours after Costa's penalty helped Atletico Madrid to eliminate the Blues from the Champions League.

-The move will also more than triple the wages of Costa, who is believed to earn around £50,000 a week at the Vicente Calderon Stadium.
-Chelsea will hand the 25-year-old a five-year contract worth £150,000 a week.
+The move will also more than triple the wages of Costa, who is believed to earn around 50,000 pounds a week at the Vicente Calderon Stadium.
+Chelsea will hand the 25-year-old a five-year contract worth 150,000 pounds a week.

 Representatives of the Londoners have held a series of meetings with Costa's camp in recent months and the set of talks around the two clubs' Champions League second-leg showdown closed the deal.

-Costa emerged as Chelsea's top centre-forward target following an outstanding campaign for Atletico, who won La Liga as well as finishing Champions League runners-up.
+Costa emerged as Chelsea's top center forward target following an outstanding campaign for Atletico, which won La Liga as well as finished Champions League runner up.

 The 25-year-old scored 36 times in 50 matches for his club in the recently completed domestic season and his 27-goal league haul was third only to Cristiano Ronaldo (31) and Lionel Messi (28).

-Chelsea were keen to trigger the Brazil-born forward's release clause in January, when he was also being closely monitored by rivals Arsenal, but the player did not want to leave in mid-season.
+Chelsea hoped to trigger the Brazil-born forward's release clause in January, when he was also being closely monitored by rival Arsenal, but the player did not want to leave mid-season.

-Chelsea have been active in the transfer market following the completion of the domestic season.
+Chelsea has been active in the transfer market following the completion of the domestic season.

-Mourinho is also looking for a new left-back and a new central midfielder following the departures of Ashley Cole and Frank Lampard.
-Chelsea’s top midfield target is Juventus’ Paul Pogba and they are also monitoring the situation of Cesc Fabregas.
+Mourinho is also looking for a new left back and a new central midfielder following the departures of Ashley Cole and Frank Lampard.
+Chelsea’s top midfield target is Juventus’ Paul Pogba and it is also monitoring the situation of Cesc Fabregas.